COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Print this page

-Parents: you can use this letter as a template, changing the facts and details to fit your situation.
+Parents: you can use this letter as a template for communications with the school.
+Simply change the facts and details to fit your situation.

 [Insert Parent name, Address, Phone number]